-One of the biggest advantages of owning a rental property is the tax benefits and deductions available to the owner.
-Whenever you replace or fix a major appliance inside a rental property, a major consideration is the taxes potentially paid or deducted.
-And when you have to replace the AC system, you might want to consider air conditioner depreciation as a cost efficient method to spread your tax savings and investment over a long-term period – up to 27.5 years.
-Discover air conditioning depreciation and its impact on rental unit owners.
+A recent report concluded that the Phoenix metro area has the 4th highest rental rate in the United States.
+From apartment complexes to condos or rental single-family homes, more property owners are seeing the value of investing in housing and renting it to occupants.
+It’s well understood that one of the biggest advantages of owning a rental property is the tax benefits and deductions available to the owner.
+However, when you replace or fix a major appliance inside a rental property, a major consideration is the taxes potentially paid or deducted.
+And when you have to replace the AC system, you might want to consider air conditioner depreciation as a cost effective method to spread your tax savings and investment over a long-term period.

-In general, when you replace or repair an item inside a rental unit, you have two options:
+Anytime you replace or repair an item inside a rental unit there are two general financial options to consider:

 - First, if you repair an item like an AC unit, you can deduct the total cost of the repair on that individual year taxes.
-That’s known as a single deduction.
+This is known as a single deduction.

-- Second, if you replace the unit, you have the option to depreciate that cost and spread it out over a period of a few years.
-Based on recent IRS regulations it is up to 27.5 years.
+- Second, according to current IRS tax regulations, if you replace the unit, you have the option to depreciate that cost and spread it out over a period of up to 27.5 years.

-Let’s say that you decide to make a repair to your home AC system that costs you a total of $1,000.
+For the sake of argument, let’s assume that you decide to make a repair to your home AC system that costs you a total of $1,000.
 The licensed HVAC contractor in Scottsdale arrives and makes the repairs, you pay them and everybody is happy.
 At the end of the year, when you file taxes for that property, you’ll have to deduct that repair cost during that individual year.
-However, if you replace the unit, and the cost is $3,000, you’ll have to depreciate this cost over a period of 27.5 years.
-So instead of having $1,000 tax deduction, you’ll only have about $105 deduction each year.

-Fact #2 – How Does The IRS Classify Repairs Vs. Improvement
+How Does the IRS Classify Repairs vs. Improvement?

 - Betterment of a property

 The easiest way to remember this is under the acronym BAR.
 All three equate to an improvement of the property and qualify the large expense as depreciation – not a deduction.